About Us

 A Few Words About Us

-The Limerick Writers’ Centre was founded as a non-profit organisation in 2008 to support and promote writers from or living in Limerick through readings, workshops and publishing activities.
-It is run by a voluntary board of directors.
+The Limerick Writers’ Centre was founded as a not-for profit organisation in 2008 to support and promote writers from or living in Limerick through readings, workshops and publishing activities.
+Guided by a voluntary board of directors, the Centre has been a driving force, bolstering the literary community in Limerick and surrounding area.

 We regularly hold workshops, in poetry, short story and scriptwriting plus we have had literary agents give talks on the business of getting published.
 Our purpose is to also involve readers and support their engagement with new writing.
 We try as much as possible to represent diverse voices and advocate for increased writing and publishing access to individuals and groups that have not typically had this access.